| |

 of all conventional events & happenings, of all phenomena inner and outer,

-namely their dependent-arising, or absence of inherent existence.
+namely their dependent-arising and absence of inherent existence.
+This is

 Absolute Bodhicitta is an ultimate wisdom because it reveals the true